All origin stories are Newtonian, part 1 of 2

 Poetry is not craft or even the glossary of atoms!
 Poetry possesses the force that opens suns?
 As a poet, I wanted poetry to be more than I could imagine.
-Plus, I was no ironic hipster; I thought I was cooler than that, way more meta.
-And Walt Whitman had made his mark on me, but I questioned that mark. ?
-A few years later, Alexander writes in my copy of Exobiology As Goddess:
+Plus, I was no ironic hipster; I was cooler than that, I thought, and way more meta.
+Walt Whitman had made his mark on me, but I questioned that mark. ?
+A few years later, Alexander wrote in my copy of Exobiology As Goddess:

 The Sun Wind of Aereotiths